Aryaman-Chaurasia/Lung-Cancer-Detection-Using-ML/README.md

 # Lung-Cancer-Detection-Using-ML

 ## Lung Cancer Detection
-This is a lung cancer detection system that uses machine learning algorithms to classify lung cancer based on medical images such as X-rays and CT scans.
-This system is designed to assist medical professionals in the early detection of lung cancer.
+This is a Lung Cancer Detection Project that uses Machine Learning Algorithms to classify Lung Cancer based on Clinical Data from a Kaggle Dataset.
+The dataset contains information on patients with Lung Cancer, including their Age, Gender, Smoking History, and other Medical Parameters.
+The system is trained on this dataset using Supervised Learning Techniques.

 The system consists of two main components:

-Data Preprocessing: This component is responsible for preprocessing the medical images before passing them to the machine learning model.
-It includes techniques such as image enhancement, normalization, and feature extraction.
+Data Preprocessing: This component is responsible for preprocessing the clinical data before passing it to the machine learning model.
+It includes techniques such as Data Cleaning, Normalization, and Feature Extraction.

-Machine Learning Model: This component is responsible for classifying the preprocessed medical images into one of two categories: malignant or benign.
-The model is trained on a large dataset of medical images using supervised learning techniques.
+Machine Learning Model: This component is responsible for classifying the preprocessed clinical data into one of two categories: Malignant or Benign.
+The model is trained on a large dataset of clinical data using supervised learning techniques.

 ## Requirements
 Python 3.6 or later
 NumPy
+Pandas
 Matplotlib
 Scikit-learn

 ## Installation
 Clone the repository to your local machine.
-Install the required packages using pip: pip install -r requirements.txt Run the main.py file to start the application.
+Install the required packages using pip: pip install -r requirements.txt Run the code.py file to start the application.

 ## Usage
-The system will display the classification result (malignant or benign) based on the machine learning model.
+The system will display the result based on the machine learning model using various Graphs and Plots which help to understand the result in a simple and easy way .

 ## Dataset
-The lung cancer detection system was trained on the LIDC-IDRI dataset.
-This dataset consists of 1,018 CT scans of lung nodules with annotations by at least four radiologists.
+The Lung Cancer Detection System was trained on the Lung Cancer dataset from Kaggle | Link - https://www.kaggle.com/datasets/yusufdede/lung-cancer-dataset.
+This dataset contains clinical data on patients with lung cancer, including their age, gender, smoking history, and other medical parameters.